Jamie drizzling honey on top of a fig tart

 We use four types of cookies, which we describe in this section.
 You can also find a full list of all different first and third-party cookies that we use in the table below.

-• Performance cookies.
+• Analytical or performance cookies.
 These help us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
 We also use third-party cookies to help with performance.
 For example, the Google Analytics cookie gives us information that allows us to recognise and count the number of visitors to our website and to see how visitors move around our website when they are using it.

 • Functionality cookies (inc. social media).
 These are used to recognise you when you return to our website.
 This enables us to personalise our content for you, greet you by name (if you have a jamieoliver.com account) and remember your preferences (for example, if you are based in the United Kingdom, we will remember this and make sure that you view the UK homepage when you visit our site, rather than the Australia homepage).
 A mix of first-party and third-party cookies are used.
 For example, we use some social sharing plugins, to allow you to share certain pages of our website on social networks or to log in to jamieoliver.com.